tinchoabbate/damn-vulnerable-defi/README.md

 # **A set of challenges to learn offensive security of smart contracts in Ethereum.**
 Visit [damnvulnerabledefi.xyz](https://damnvulnerabledefi.xyz)
-The results are shown below.
-// the results of test that I've written are shown below .
+the result of tests that I've written are shown below .

 ## unstoppable
 ![](images/unstoppable.png)